unclechu/X11-my-custom-layouts/README.md

 License
 -------

 Public domain.
-You able to use it and distribute any way you could imagine without any limitations.
+You able to use it and distribute any way you can imagine without any limitations.